 Because of a lack of data and information on the non-centrally cleared markets gathered during the development of the Phase 1 Report, an outreach process to obtain more information was established jointly between the WGMR and the JWGM.
-To inform the recommendations in this report, the JWGM, PSG and the WGMR, therefore hosted three outreach sessions with intermediaries/ clearing members, end users/ clients, and collateral and service providers.
+To inform the recommendations in this report, the JWGM, PSG and the WGMR hosted three outreach sessions with intermediaries/clearing members, end users/clients, and collateral service providers.
 Through the Phase 2 outreach sessions the WGMR gathered information from market participants to understand how the market can be best prepared for above-average VM calls through the efficient collection and distribution of VM in non-centrally cleared markets.

 The WGMR sought to determine which aspects of non-centrally cleared VM and IM processes did not work smoothly or where the system may have experienced material issues.
-In addition to the Covid-19 pandemic and related March 2020 "dash for cash", more recent stress events, such as the July 2021 collapse of the Archegos family office (private investment fund), the commodities market turmoil in
+In addition to the Covid-19 pandemic and related March 2020 "dash for cash", more recent stress events, such as the March 2021 collapse of the Archegos family office (private investment fund), the commodities market turmoil in 2022, and the use of liability-driven investment (LDI) strategies by UK pension funds in September 2022 were also considered by the WGMR in developing the findings in this report.

-The BCBS/IOSCO standard for margin requirements for non-centrally cleared derivatives (April 2020) ("WGMR Framework").
+7 See BCBS-IOSCO, Margin requirements for non-centrally cleared derivatives, April 2020.